high101bro/DIVA-Assessment/README.md

 | ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/82420584-7a99-47a0-831e-b23e8e8a9cc7) | ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/a9ba9cb0-bc12-4243-88d6-509ab626e6f9)
  |

-The vulnerable section of the code within Hardcode2Activity is:
+The vulnerability in the code resides within the following sections:

 ```java
 this.djni = new DivaJni();